Protest and dissent in China: 1980s protest movement and student demonstrations

+In 1986 through 1987, students organized demonstrations arguing for a higher degree of political liberalization, freedom of speech, freedom of the press, and academic freedom.
+This movement was influenced by intellectuals such as Wang Rowang and Fang Lizhi.

 1989 Tiananmen Square protests and massacre

-In the Spring of 1989, hundreds of thousands of students, laborers and others gathered in Tiananmen Square to mourn the death of CCP General Secretary Hu Yaobang.
-The non-violent gathering soon morphed into a riot advocating greater transparency, reform, and eventually, democracy.
-In the early morning of 4 June 1989, the People's Liberation Army was mobilized to disperse the crowds by using weapons to open fire on the crowd, killing several hundred to thousands of Chinese citizens.
+The 1989 Tiananmen Square protests arose in the context of the 1980s protest movement.
+The events began with sporadic student demonstrations in Tiananmen Square in Beijing following the death of former reformist leader and CCP general secretary Hu Yaobang.
+On 26 April, a front page editorial in People's Daily referred to the protests as anti-CCP rebellions, outraging the protestors who sought political concessions and official reassessment of their movement.
+On 13 May 1989, thousands of student protestors began a hunger strike, disrupting the state visit of Mikhail Gorbachev in the 1989 Sino-Soviet Summit.
+Protests spread to other cities and on 20 May, China declared martial law and deployed the army to Beijing.
+Tensions escalated, and on 4 June the army violently suppressed the protests.
+Thousands were likely killed, although estimates vary.

+The majority of protestors sought for the government to listen to their concerns, with few advocating for the overthrow of the CCP, although such demands increased as the protests continued.
+On the government side, Zhao Ziyang sought to negotiate with protestors to resolve the situation.
+Li Peng argued for suppressing the protests through martial law, and was joined by Deng Xiaoping who ordered its imposition.

 2011 Chinese pro-democracy protests

 In February 2011, a month of pro-democracy protests took place in Beijing, inspired by the Tunisian Revolution.

 2011 Wukan protests

 In 2011, the village of Wukan temporarily threw out its unelected leaders, and elected its leadership for a period.

 2022 Sitong Bridge protest

 On 13 October 2022, a protest on Sitong Bridge in Beijing was held by a protestor who posted a banner on the bridge and burnt tyres.
 Information on the protest spread rapidly on online social media and was quickly censored by Chinese authorities.
 Similar protest slogans subsequently appeared as graffiti in other cities in China and via AirDrop.